Library About Policies Reserves

 A reserve list must be submitted in order to place items on reserve.
 There are several options:

-(A) Type your request into the Online Traditional Reserves Request Form.
+(A) Type your request into the

 Disclaimer

 Reserves Services cannot be held responsible for mutilation and/or theft of material put on reserve, although security measures, including bar coding, are used.
-Please be aware that reserves processing procedures include labeling and bar coding even on personal copies, as the materials will be included temporarily in the library's reserve collection so that students may have access to them via the Library Services & Information Desk.
+Please be aware that reserves processing procedures include labeling and bar coding even on personal copies, as the materials will be included temporarily in the Library's reserve collection so that students may have access to them via the Library Services & Information Desk.
 These can be removed from personal copies when the items are returned at the end of the semester.

-Reserve Loan Periods
+Reserves Loan Periods

 Faculty members may specify the circulation period for materials they place on reserve by choosing between the following four options: